 1 cup dark chocolate chips

-• Dip the bottom of each cookie in the melted chocolate and place on the parchment lined baking sheet until set.
+• Dip the bottom of each cookie in the melted chocolate and shake off any excess.
+Place on the parchment lined baking sheet until set.
+You can place the cookies in the refrigerator to help the chocolate set faster.
 Enjoy!

 Notes